Thorfire BLF Q8 flashlight review:

 Build Quality and Anodizing

 The build quality is definitely much higher than you would expect for a flashlight in this price range.
-All parts match well, and are machined very nicely.
+All parts match well and are machined very nicely.
+The knurling is aggressive enough to comfortably hold for a longer period of time.
+No blemishes are to be found.

 The threads are square and lubricated.
 The tailcap can also been taken off.